Dispersive Corrections to the Born Approximation in Elastic Electron-Nucleus Scattering in the Intermediate Energy Regime: Introduction

+In their calculation, Friar and Rosen~\cite{Friar:1974bn} also considered that all nuclear excitation states $\ket{n}$ have the same mean excitation energy $\omega$, allowing to apply the closure relation: $\sum \ket{n}\bra{n} = 1$.
+Including the elastic scattering and dispersion corrections leads to:

-with $G(q)$ arising from two-photon exchange diagrams (including cross-diagram, seagull \ldots) leading to:
+with $G(q^2)$ arising from two-photon exchange diagrams (including cross-diagram, seagull \ldots).
+Hence:

-Therefore, the scattering amplitude is governed by $F(q)$ and the real part of $G(q)$ outside the minima of diffraction (where $F(q) \neq 0$).
-The imaginary part of $G(q)$ contributes in the minima of diffraction where $F(q_{min}) = 0$.
+Therefore, the scattering amplitude is governed by $F(q^2)$ and the real part of $G(q^2)$ outside the minima of diffraction (where $F(q^2) \neq 0$).
+The imaginary part of $G(q^2)$ is most important in the minima of diffraction where {the term $F(q^2)$ goes to zero}.

-Experimentally, in order to extract the magnitude of the dispersive effects, the momentum transfer $q$ is modified to account for the Coulomb effects into an effective momentum transfer $q_{eff}$.
-The latter is obtained by modifying the incident $(E = E_e)$ and scattered $(E' = E_{e'})$ energies of the incoming and outgoing electrons~\cite{Gueye:1999mm}:
+Experimentally, in order to extract the magnitude of the dispersive effects, the momentum transfer $q$ is modified to account for the Coulomb effects into an effective momentum transfer $q_{eff}$ {(we refer the reader to~\cite{Gueye:1999mm,Aste:2005wc,Traini:2001kz} for the validity of this so-called Effective Momentum Approximation)}.
+The latter is obtained by modifying the incident $(E_e)$ and scattered $(E_{e'})$ energies of the incoming and outgoing electrons~\cite{Gueye:1999mm}:

-with $E_{eff} = E\Big( 1 - \frac{|V_C|}{E} \Big)$ and $E'_{eff} = E'\Big( 1 - \frac{|V_C|}{E} \Big)$. $|V_C|$ is the (magnitude of the) Coulomb potential of the target nucleus.
+with $E_{e,eff} = E_e\Big( 1 - \frac{|V_C|}{E_e} \Big)$ and $E_{e',eff} = E_{e'}\Big( 1 - \frac{|V_C|}{E_e} \Big)$. $|V_C|$ is the (magnitude of the) Coulomb potential of the target nucleus.

 The corresponding experimentally measured cross section can then be compared to the theoretical cross section calculated using a static charge density~\cite{Offermann:1991ft}.
-This paper reports on a recent analysis of these effects in the first diffraction minimum of $^{12}$C at $q_{eff} = 1.84~{\rm fm}^{-1}$ performed in the experimental Hall A at Jefferson Lab~\cite{Ledex,Kabir:2015}.
+This paper reports on a recent analysis of these effects in the first diffraction minimum of $^{12}$C at $q_{eff} \approx 1.84~{\rm fm}^{-1}$ performed in the experimental Hall A at Jefferson Lab~\cite{Ledex,Kabir:2015}.